ysndr/MSc-Thesis/chapter/evaluation.md

 ##### Diagnostics

-First, participants criticized [@sec:diagnostics-res] the diagnostics feature for some unhelpful error messages and specifically for not taking into account Nickel's hallmark feature, Contracts [@sec:Contracts].
+First, participants criticized [@sec:diagnostics-res] the diagnostics feature for some unhelpful error messages and specifically for not taking into account Nickel's hallmark feature, Contracts [@sec:contracts].
 While Contracts are a central element of Nickel and relied upon to validate data, the language server does not actually warn about contract breaches.
 Yet, while contracts and their application looks similar to types, contracts are a dynamic language element which are dynamically applied during evaluation.
 Therefore, it is not possible to determine whether a value conforms to a contract without evaluation of the contract.